sidnair01/cse15l-lab-reports/lab-report-4-week-8.md

 The problem is that neither my implementation nor that of the group I reviewed is able to address backticks when searching for valid links.

+To my knowledge I do not think it is possible to account for all cases of backticks within a reasonable code length (~10 lines).
+I was able to fix the case of ```url.com``` incorrectly showing up by adding the following argument to my conditional statement: ```markdown.charAt(nextOpenBracket-1) != '`'```, which checks if the character befroe the openbracket is a backtick and then invalidating the link.
+However, this is completely flawed because if a pair of backticks near the bracket was present it would throw off the link, and trying to account for all cases of backticks seems too large of a challenge to handle(for me at least).

+I think it would be possible to account for nested pairs of parentheses, brackets, and escaped brackets through the use of a stack.
+If an initial openbracket was found then a stack would be initialized.
+A for loop could start and would push any future open parentheses or brackets to the stack.
+If it ran into a closed parenthesis or bracket and it matched the top of the stack it would pop the stack.
+If the stack is empty and a closed bracket is found that signifies the end of the link name.
+However, I don't think this would be possible within a reasonable code length.

+I'm not exactly sure if this is possible, but once markdownparse determines that open and close brackets exist, it could set a variable equal to the substring between those two indexes of markdown and search for new lines.
+If it finds a new line then the link is invalidated.
+It would also continue this search between the open and closed parentheses.
+I believe this would be possible within a reasonable length assuming it's possible to search for new lines.